tirthamouli/virtual_dom/README.md

 3. Share properties and methods from parent component to child components.
 4. Set up two way data binding
 5. Hooks
-  1. created - when the virtual dom is created
+    a. created - when the virtual dom is created
-  2. mounted - when the virtual dom is actually added to the real dom
+    b. mounted - when the virtual dom is actually added to the real dom
-  3. shouldComponentUpdate - to prevent virtualDOM re-computation and improving performance.
+    c. shouldComponentUpdate - to prevent virtualDOM re-computation and improving performance.
 Will only prevent virtualDOM re-computation when parent is changed.
 When current data is changed, re-computation is not prevented
-  4. updated - When the real dom is updated
+    d. updated - When the real dom is updated

 # Documentation